ebrelsford/Leaflet.loading/README.md

 Leaflet.loading is a simple loading control for [Leaflet][].
 An unobtrusive loading indicator is added below the zoom control if one exists.
 The indicator is visible when tiles are loading or when other data is loading, as indicated by firing custom events on a map.
+The indicator can be an image, or a [spin.js][] spinner (image-less).

 ## Usage